tzeikob/stack/README.md

 ### Set the console keyboard layout

-For those who have a non-us keyboard you can set the key map that corresponds to your's keyboard layout, like so:
+For those who have a non-us keyboard you can set the key map that corresponds to yours keyboard layout:

 ```sh
 loadkeys <key_map>